Two results on Eisenstein part of homology and cohomology groups of Bianchi modular groups: Differential forms

 \subsection{Bianchi modular forms}

-Let $\Delta=d \circ \delta+\delta \circ d$ is the usual Laplacian with $d$ being the exterior derivative and $\delta$ the co-differential operator on $\tH_3$.
-Recall first a differential form $\omega$ is harmonic if $\Delta \omega=0$.
-We now recall the weights of Bianchi modular forms.
-The weights of Bianchi modular forms can be scalar-valued \cite{JCthesis} or more generally vector-valued \cite{Chriswilliams}.
+Let $\Delta=d \circ \delta+\delta \circ d$ be the usual Laplacian with $d$ being the exterior derivative and $\delta$ the co-differential operator on $\tH_3$.
+Recall first that the differential form $\omega$ is harmonic if $\Delta \omega=0$.
+We now recall the weights of the Bianchi modular forms.
+The weights of Bianchi modular forms can be scalar-valued ~\cite{JCthesis} or more generally, vector-valued ~\cite{Chriswilliams} (see also ~\cite{MR1671216}).